How to Choose a Massage Table

-Quite apart from all the general point to consider, there are two key areas that we are different in from other suppliers.
+Quite apart from all the general points to consider, there are two key areas that we are different in from other suppliers.

 1) We use a good quality 6.2mm hardwood plywood on all our imported portable table models, as opposed to a 5mm (sometimes down to 3.8mm) hardwood plywood (of good or of lesser quality as with some cheaper tables), to guard against "point loading plywood breakages" (as discussed in the above page of "How to Choose A Massage Table").

 Having a 6.2mm plywood makes it almost impossible to break the plywood by point loading it.

 2) The other area that lets down many cheaper tables, is the foam density (as discussed on the above page of "How To Choose A Massage Table").
 On cheaper massage tables, it is common to use lighter density (cheaper) foam.
 These foams will not last as long as the denser 28kg per cubic meter foam that we use on all our portable tables.

 If the foam on your table collapses (does not spring back to its original shape), it will not support a clients weight, and will not provide a comfortable and enjoyable experience.
 A comfortable and enjoyable experience is probably what they are paying you for, and obviously, you will want them to come back again, and also to tell their friends about your service.
 This is an important point to consider.
 (Foam is not usually covered by the manufacturer's warranty)